WAITING FOR WAM SERVICES

 WAM does not offer a repeat prescription service, please contact your general practice for this service.

 WAM is not part of the Whanganui Hospital services.
-It is a private, not-for-profit business, which is located on the hospital grounds.
+It is a private, not-for-profit business, which is located on the hospital grounds and leases the occupied space from the WDHB.
 There are a range of charges for WAM services, which differ depending on a number of factors:

 • Which general practice you are enrolled with